shigeyf/akamai-edgeworkers-response-transform-template/README.md

         let enqueueBuffer = "";

         function start(controller: any): void {
-            // you can put some initialization codes for your stream tranfomer when staring transform }
+            // you can put some initialization codes for your stream tranfomer when staring transform.
+        }

         function transform(chunk: any, controller: any): void {
-            // you can put some manipulation codes to transform stream chunks
+            // you can put some manipulation codes to transform stream chunks.
             //   let manipulated = someManipulationFn(chunk);
-            // then, you can put a code to enqueue your manipulated chunks to the transformer controller
+            // then, you can put a code to enqueue your manipulated chunks to the transformer controller.
             //   controller.enqueue(chunk);

             // This example is very simple to put chunk into a local buffer. enqueueBuffer += chunk;
         }

         function flush(controller: any): void {
-            // you can put some finalization codes to finish your transformer process
+            // you can put some finalization codes to finish your transformer process.

-            // This example is very simple to enqueue the data in the local buffer in where all chunks are put at tranform() function. controller.enqueue(enqueueBuffer);
+            // This example is very simple to enqueue the data in the local buffer
+            // in where all chunks are put at tranform() function. controller.enqueue(enqueueBuffer);
         }